O1ahmad/ansible-role-geth/README.md

 Ansible Role :link: Geth
 =========

-Ansible role that installs, configures and runs Geth: a command-line interface and server for operating an ethereum node.
+Ansible role that installs, configures and runs Geth: a command-line interface and API server for operating an ethereum node.

 ##### Supported Platforms:
 ```